How Much Does it Cost to Develop an Online Course in 2025?

 The next component of your course is to choose a Learning Management System (LMS), which is your content delivery mechanism.
 An LMS is software that your Instructional Designer will use to develop your eLearning course, and it’s used to deliver the training to your employees.
 Your LMS will track your employees’ progress in the course, issue certificates upon completion, and improve the overall learning experience.

 Due to the incredible growth and innovation in the eLearning space, a lot of LMS options have entered the market for both enterprise and small business/individual settings.
 They can range from $100 to $2000 a month, depending on functionality and the number of licenses.
-Let’s look at the top LMS software on the market for 2024.
-These platforms are a big factor in course and training program development cost.
+Let’s look at the top LMS software on the market for 2025.
+These platforms are a big factor in course and training program development costs.

 LearnWorlds